Buildings & Grounds Manager

-Susan is coordinator of the Highlander Library/Resource Center.
+Susan is coordinator of the Highlander Library/Resource Center and co-coordinator of the Education Team.
 Susan grew up in East Tennessee, and before coming to Highlander she worked for ten years as a community organizer for Save Our Cumberland Mountains.
 In 1979 she was a researcher for the Appalachian Land Ownership Study.

 Susan came to Highlander in 1989 to coordinate the Environmental/Economic Program and worked with the Tennessee Industrial Renewal Network, organizing around fair trade and coordinating worker-to-worker exchanges between Mexico and Tennessee factory workers.
 In the 1990s, she led economy schools and coordinated Highlander’s Across Races and Nations project.
 Susan has served on the steering committee of the Economic Literacy Action Network and the Board of United for a Fair Economy.
 She is currently working on a historical timeline book about Highlander, helping with efforts to build language justice in the region, encouraging economic education and organizing, supporting youth leadership and adult allies in the Seeds of Fire program and providing popular education and participatory research workshops for groups at Highlander and elsewhere.

 Will Wilson is Highlander’s bookkeeper.
 Will became interested in social change bookkeeping through being active with groups that needed the service, and currently serves as part-time bookkeeper for other non-profit organizations.
 He also has for-profit bookkeeping experience.
 Will was radicalized by the events of September 11th and the response of the Bush Administration.
 Over the years he has taken action with Food Not Bombs, Earth First!, the anti-war movement, community radio, and a variety of other causes.
 He is passionate about environmental and economic justice.